sachingodishela/Rapid-Roll/README.md

 # Rapid-Roll
-This a cross-platform 2 dimensional arcade game.
+This is a cross-platform 2 dimensional arcade game.
 The goal is to juggle the ball between steps (for as long as you can) that keep coming from down and move upwards.
-If the ball touches the top of the screen or fall down in the bottom, you are lost.
+If the ball touches the top of the screen or falls down to the bottom, you are lost.
 Currently supports only Windows and Linux.
 #### 3rd Party Libraries Used:
 1. GLFW for windowing